-Licenses and permits can be purchased online: www.wildlife.state.nm.us beginning March 25, 2019.
-The NMDGF Information Center is open Monday-Friday from 8 a.m.-5 p.m., except holidays, to answer questions and assist with purchases: 1-888-248-6866.
-Licenses and permits also may be purchased at local vendors or any NMDGF office.
+Licenses and stamps can be purchased online: www.wildlife.state.nm.us beginning March 23, 2021.
+The NMDGF Information Center is open Monday-Friday from 8 a.m.-5 p.m., except holidays, to answer questions and sell licenses: 1-888-248-6866.
+Licenses and stamps also may be purchased at local vendors or any NMDGF office.